bystranovskiy/fluix-test/README.md

 <li>Created a separate category "Fluix" for my gutenberg blocks.</li>
 <li>To implement the backend part, the ACF Pro plugin with the ACF Extended extension is used.</li>
 <li>Created appropriate ACF fields for the Gutender block (text title, item repeater with image and text content, block mode switcher).</li>
-<li>In the layout of the markup, I used semantic HTML tags: main, section, details, picture.</li>
+<li>I Made an optional block color theme switcher, single/multiple mode and 'is first open' mode.</li>
 <li>Attributes for alternative srcset resources are used to display images.</li>
+<li>Implemented markup using the BEM methodology.</li>
 <li>The provided library for LazyLoad is used.</li>
 <li>Custom javascript is written in VanillaJS without the use of third-party libraries, according to the terms of the task.</li>
-<li>Connected font "Roboto" from google fonts (weight 400 and 500) asynchronously.</li>
+<li>Connected font "Roboto" from Google fonts (weight 400 and 500) asynchronously.</li>
 <li>Font "Mont-heavy" for headings borrowed from the Fluix site and included locally.</li>
 <li>Webpack builder is used to build SCSS and javascript.</li>
 <li>The style normalizer normalize.css is used.</li>